Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

 \section{Results}

-We present a GP method for finding high-performing white-box symbolic policies for solving control problems.
-We consider both static and dynamic policies optimized by GP (GP-S and GP-D respectively), and test their performance by controlling three common control benchmark systems (as explained in detail in Section~\ref{sec: environments}).
-We test whether GP evolves successful control policies for linear and non-linear environments, different observability levels, as well as changing environment conditions and multiple control dimensions.
-We compare the resulting control policies to those found from optimal control (where possible), random search (RS), and to a reference black-box model (NDEs).
+We present a GP method for finding high-performing dynamic symbolic policies for solving control problems.
+The performance of a policy is tested by controlling three common control benchmark systems (as explained in detail in Section~\ref{sec: environments}).
+We investigated whether GP evolves successful control policies for linear and non-linear environments, different observability levels, as well as changing environment conditions and multiple control dimensions.
+We compared the resulting dynamic symbolic policies to static symbolic policies, optimal control (where possible), random search (RS), and to a reference black-box model (NDEs).